 We want to make it easy for you to have your say, so there are different ways you can give us your feedback.
 Feel free to make comments or submissions or on any or all of the topics we're consulting on.

-Greater Wellington seeks public input on a number of issues and documents throughout the year.
+Greater Wellington Regional Council seeks public input on a number of issues and documents throughout the year.
 Some may be specific (eg. proposed changes to a regional park management plan) or it may be about the future of the whole region.
-The information you provide...
+The...

 Details of how to provide feedback are on each consultation page.
 For formal consultations you can generally choose any of these options:

-Pick up a submission form from our service centres or council office, or download one from our website, then:
+Pick up a submission form from one of our service centres, or download one from our website, then:

 We look forward to hearing from you.